Official Name: Islamic Republic of Afghanistan

 Afghanistan’s current government is an Islamic republic with 34 provinces.
 The branches are as follows:

 - Executive: Chief of state and head of government President Hamid KARZAI; First Vice President Mohammad FAHIM Khan; Second Vice President Abdul Karim KALILI; cabinet of 25 ministers appointed by the president and approved by the National Assembly

 - Legislative: Bicameral National Assembly consisting of the House of Elders (102 seats) and the House of People (no more than 250 seats)

-- Judicial: Supreme Court consisting of nine judges appointed by the president for up to two non-renewable four-year terms; subordinate courts including Court of Cassation, which reviews decisions by the lower courts; Sharia Court (Islamic law).
+- Judicial: Supreme Court consists of nine judges appointed by the president for up to two non-renewable four-year terms; subordinate courts including Court of Cassation, which reviews decisions by the lower courts; Sharia Court (Islamic law).

-Afghanistan has a mixed legal system of civil, customary and Islamic law.
+Afghanistan has a mixed legal system of civil, customary, and Islamic law.

 - Poetry is an important part of Afghan culture.

 - Afghanistan’s centuries-old national sport is called Buzkashi (goat grabbing).
 Two teams riding horses try to catch a goat.